 If there is a delay or it takes too much time to order and perform an emergency caesarian section or C-section, birth injuries to the mother and child can occur.

-If a child is suffering from fetal distress during labor, a C-section is typically ordered in order to mitigate the problems and get the baby delivered safely.
+If a child is suffering from fetal distress during the labor and delivery process, a C-section is typically ordered in order to mitigate the problems and get the baby delivered safely.

 Fetal distress occurs when the infant’s heart rate slows due to a sudden drop in the mother’s blood pressure, bleeding due to placental abruption, or other problems that may occur during birth.